 The cost of radiation therapy in India depends on several factors.
-Still, the overall cost of cancer treatment in India remain cheaper than a majority of the other countries.
-The best hospitals for cancer treatment in India are equipped with the latest technology and house some of the best oncologist who strive to deliver greatest care and medical services.
+Still, the overall cost of cancer treatment in India remains cheaper than a majority of the other countries.
+The best hospitals for cancer treatment in India are equipped with the latest technology and house some of the best oncologists who strives to deliver the greatest care and medical services.

-Some of the factors that determine radiation therapy cost include:
+Some of the factors that determine radiation therapy cost in India include:

-Extent of cancer: The cost of radiotherapy depends on the type and extent of cancer that the patient is suffering from.
-Cancer that has spread to different tissues and organs required high dose of radiation and multiple sessions, and thus, greater the cost of treatment.
+The extent of cancer: The cost of radiotherapy depends on the type and extent of cancer that the patient is suffering from.
+Cancer that has spread to different tissues and organs required the high dose of radiation and multiple sessions, and thus, greater the cost of treatment.

 Secondary procedures: Radiotherapy is sometimes accompanied with secondary procedures used to treat cancer or any other underlying condition.
 Thus, the overall cost of radiation therapy may depend on whether additional procedures are also carried out.

-Number of sessions: Typically, advances stage cancer patients required to undergo multiple radiation therapy sessions.
-This is because all cancer cells cannot be killed in a single sessions.
+The number of sessions: Typically, advanced stage cancer patients required to undergo multiple radiation therapy sessions.
+This is because all cancer cells cannot be killed in a single session.
 In addition, multiple sessions are required in cases wherein the patient is not able to bear high dose radiation.
 In such cases, several low dose radiation therapy sessions are conducted for treatment to remain as effective as high radiation session.

 Type of hospital: The cost of radiation therapy in India is less in government run and other public hospitals.
 On the other hand, the treatment is expensive in private hospitals.

-Duration of hospital stay: In case radiotherapy is accompanies with a second procedure or chemotherapy, then an overnight stay is required at the hospital.
+Duration of hospital stays: In the case of radiotherapy is accompanies with a second procedure or chemotherapy, then an overnight stay is required at the hospital.
 This, in turn, has a direct impact on the total radiation therapy cost.

 Image source: http://wikivisually.com/wiki/Radiation_therapy